AliceLinux AliceLinux's (un)official documentation and devblog

 packagemanager.md

-In Alice, theres two package manager used, spm and autils.
-Why two package manager? spm was written for generic package manager for linux distribution.
-And autils is written specifically for Alice and required spm.
+In Alice, there are two package managers used: spm and autils.
+Why two package managers? spm was written as a generic package manager for Linux distributions. autils is written specifically for Alice and requires spm.

 spm

 spm stands for simple package manager.
-It does simple and minimal written in POSIX compliance shell script.
-It only depends on core utils and tar (or busybox’s utils and tar). spm only intended for compressing some directory into package, then extract package into system with files being tracked into database.
-Theres is no build script, recipe or ports in spm.
-You can write your own tools to use with spm either like Arch Linux’s makepkg, CRUX’s pkgmk or Slackware’s slackbuild script.
+It is simple and minimal, written in POSIX-compliant shell script.
+It only depends on core utils and tar (or busybox’s utils and tar). spm is intended for compressing a directory into a package and then extracting the package into the system with files being tracked into a database.
+There is no build script, recipe, or ports in spm.
+You can write your own tools to use with spm, similar to Arch Linux’s makepkg, CRUX’s pkgmk, or Slackware’s slackbuild script.

 spm - usage